adil-astro/BAT_survey_lc/README.md

-# batsurveylc
+# BAT-Survey-LC
-A python code for getting the lightcurves from the survey data of Swift-BAT telescope.
+A python pipeline for automated data reduction of Swift BAT survey observations using HEASoft.